Last Updated on by

 Other innovations in recent years include red-eye reduction, where the flash fires a series of pre-flashes to reduce the subject’s pupil size and prevent the flash being reflected back from the retina and wireless slaves and command units that allow multiple guns to be used at various angles, all synchronised to one camera.

-The evolution of flash by Scott Beale, on Flickr
+Scott Beale, on Flickr

 Despite the sophisticated technology of modern flash, the basic requirement for one remains the same, to provide light where there is none or little and to this end, we are still the kindred spirits of our pioneering forefathers.